needsglasses/easigrow/README.md

 - Run `easigrow --help`
   if you want to use Easigrow as a command line tool without writing code.
-- Run `Cargo doc` to use Easigrow as a library inside your own code and generate documentation for all the library public functions.
+- Run `Cargo doc` to generate documentation for all the library public functions and use Easigrow as a library inside your own code.

 ### Installation as a command line tool